Top 7 African Safari Destinations for Wildlife Photography | Safari Trips 2024

 Hwange National Park is a great destination for those seeking a less-traveled safari experience.
 Known as the "land of the elephants," Hwange is home to over 40,000 elephants, making it one of the best places in Africa to observe these majestic creatures.
 Visitors can also see lions, buffaloes, leopards, and more.

 The park's varied ecosystems, from thick forests to open savannas, provide a home to many species.
 Hwange is less crowded and far from urban centers, offering a more intimate experience with nature.
-The best time to visit is during the dry season, from June to October.

 8. Volcanoes National Park - Rwanda